NickATC/Password_Generator/README.md

 Since this is my first project, this will be a WIP.
 Still learning a lot of things.

-Comments and critics are welcome: email me (nicolastautiva      at     hotmail dot  com )
+Comments and critics are welcome: email me (nicolastautiva.nt      at     gmail dot  com )

 ## Getting Started